fredrsar/WebTech/README.md

    To run the project, you have two options: using  `npm run dev`

-## Recomended use
+## Recommended use
-1) Chose the theme you want
+1) Choose the theme you want
 ![White Theme](app/public/whiteTheme.png)
 ![BlackTheme](app/public/blackTheme.png)

-2) Create a user if you don't already have an account, a gravatar will be generate for you
+2) Create a user.
+If you don not have an account, a gravatar will be generated for you
 ![User](app/public/userDemo.png)
-3) Naviguate between the articles and enjoy the magic of Norway
+3) Navigate between articles and enjoy the magic of Norway

 ## Features